History of Arthur McElhone Reserve

 Arthur McElhone Reserve, 1964Image: City of Sydney Archives (unique ID: A-00010383)

-At the time of the 1927 subdivision of Elizabeth Bay House, this was lots 4, 5 and 6 which remained unsold.
-They were acquired by the Sydney City Council in 1948, and the garden was designed by council employee Ilmar Berzins, an immigrant from Latvia who was reputedly the first formally trained landscape architect in Australia.
-It was named in 1950 after Arthur McElhone, an alderman for 44 years who died in 1946.
-The reserve features an ornamental lake with a stone bridge, and enjoys panoramic views down to the heads of Sydney Harbour.
+Elizabeth Bay House was subdivided in 1927.
+Land in front, lots 4, 5 and 6 of this subdivision, remained unsold.
+These lots were acquired by the Sydney City Council in 1948, and the garden was designed by council employee Ilmars Berzins, an immigrant from Latvia who was reputedly the first formally trained landscape architect in Australia.
+The new park was named in 1950 after Arthur McElhone, an alderman for 44 years who died in 1946.
+The reserve features an ornamental lake with a stone bridge, and it enjoys panoramic views down to the heads of Sydney Harbour.

 Further reading